metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 Good firewall setup is essential for computer security, and, if not misused then the answer is yes but only for the firewall part of protection.

-For maximum security you'll need much more than just good firewall, here is a minimum list:
+For maximum security you'll need way more than just good firewall, here is a minimum list:

 1. Using non Administrative Windows account for almost all use.\
 Administrative account should be used for administration only, preferably offline.